Home Compare DKSH.SW vs NDA.DE

 DKSH Holding vs Aurubis: Which Stock Looks Stronger in 2026?

 This is not just a one-metric split: both growth and valuation materially support the lead.
-Aurubis AG leads by 18 points on the overall comparison score.
+The overall score gap is 20 points in favour of Aurubis AG.

 Trajectory Similarity